IepIweidieng/osu2tja/README.md

   - Difficulty Headers
     - [x] `STYLE:` → `Version:` (new)
     - [x] `COURSE:` → `Version:` (defaults to `Oni`) (improved)
+      - Headers before the first value `COURSE:` are shared by all difficulties, and headers after it are independent in each difficulty (improved)
     - [ ] `NOTESDESIGNER<n>:` → `Version:<notesdesigner>'s <course>` when `<notesdesigner>` isn't `<maker>`/`<author>` (TODO)
     - [ ] `COURSE:` + `LEVEL:` → `HPDrainRate:` (TODO) (defaults to `7` (roughly Taiko Oni 10 full gauge) (improved))
     - [x] `CircleSize:5` (no effects)